MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 3. Select **Book** and then select **OK**.

 ## Publish your project
-When your project planning is complete, the next step is to import and publish the project in to [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)].
+When your project planning is complete, the next step is to import and publish the project in to Project Operations.

-The project will import into [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)].
+The project will import into Project Operations.
 The pricing and team generation process are applied.
-Open the project in [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] to see that the team, project estimates, and work breakdown structure have been generated.
+Open the project in Project Operations to see that the team, project estimates, and work breakdown structure have been generated.
 The following table shows where to find the results.

 |              Microsoft Project                                                           |                      Project Operations                                                                                   |